LunaThePotato/quartz/content/Very Important Notes/Status Conditions (Crowd Control {CC}).md

   <div class="popover-hint" data-popover-key="burst">
     <div style="white-space: pre-line;">
       <strong>:Conditions_burst: Burst:</strong>
+      While a creature is :Conditions_daze2: Stunned or :FighterArts_launch: Launched, you can consume that condition to send it flying 15 ft. away (no save).
+      - If it collides with a solid surface, it takes 2d8 force damage.
+      - Any attacks against the creature will have a Crit Ratio reduced by 1 till the beginning of it's 2nd turn.
-      When an enemy affected by :Conditions_daze2: Stun, or :FighterArts_launch: Launch is afflicted by the :Conditions_burst: Burst status, it is launched 15ft away from the Creature who afflicted it, Dealing 2d12 Force Damage if Crashes against a Wall.
-It Temporarily removes any present Enraged Status till the end of it's 3rd turn.
+      - Temporarily removes any present "Enraged" Status till the end of it's 2nd turn.
     </div>
   </div>
 </details>